OctopusDeploy/OctopusClients/readme.md

-## `Octo.exe`

 [Octopus Deploy][1] is an automated deployment server for professional .NET developers.

-`Octo.exe` is a command line tool for automating Octopus.
+**`Octo.exe`** is a command line tool for automating Octopus.
 You can use it to create and deploy releases, create and push packages, and manage environments.

 The tool can be [downloaded from the Octopus downloads page][2].